 Experiences with schools, staff, parents and pupils when undertaking assignments

-When asked how welcome they are made to feel by the teaching staff in schools, well over two-fifths of supply teachers (46%) reported that they are always made to feel welcome and just over two-fifths (42%) reported that they are often made to feel welcome by the teaching staff in schools.
-However, over one in ten (12%) reported that they are rarely made to feel welcome by the teaching staff in schools.
+When asked how welcome they are made to feel by the support assistants in schools, half of supply teachers reported that they are always made to feel welcome, and two-fifths (40%) reported that they are often made to feel welcome by the support assistants in schools.
+However, just one in ten (10%) reported that they are rarely made to feel welcome by the support assistants in schools.

-When asked how welcome they are made to feel by the support assistants in schools, a third of supply teachers (33%) reported that they are always made to feel welcome and well over half (56%) reported that they are often made to feel welcome by the support assistants in schools.
-However, just over one in ten (11%) reported that they are rarely made to feel welcome by the support assistants in schools.
+When asked how welcome they are made to feel by the administrative staff in in schools, three-fifths (60%) of supply teachers reported that they are always made to feel welcome, and 30% reported that they are often made to feel welcome by the administrative staff in schools.
+However, just one in ten (10%) reported that they are rarely made to feel welcome by the administrative staff in schools.

-In respect of being made to feel welcome by the parents, a third of supply teachers (33%) stated that they are rarely made to feel welcome, whereas just over two-thirds (67%) stated that they are never made to feel welcome by the parents.
+In respect of being made to feel welcome by the parents, a quarter (25%) of supply teachers stated that they are always made to feel welcome, and under two-fifths (37%) stated that they are often made to feel welcome by parents.
+However, just under two-fifths (38%) stated that they are never made to feel welcome by the parents.

 Provision of key information when undertaking assignments

-Of those supply teachers able to secure work during the 2023/24 academic year, just over two-thirds (68%) stated that they were not given the school’s overall risk assessment and 11% stated that they were not sure.
+Of those supply teachers able to secure work during the 2024/25 academic year, over four-fifths (83%) stated that they were not given the school’s overall risk assessment, and 8% stated that they were not sure.

-Over half of supply teachers (53%) stated that they were not provided with the details regarding access to and availability of hand sanitiser and 47% ofsupply teachers reported that they were not provided with the details in place to ensure classrooms and work areas were well ventilated.
+Seventy per cent of supply teachers stated that they were not provided with the details regarding access to, and availability of, hand sanitiser, and almost two-thirds (65%) reported that they were not provided with the details in place to ensure classrooms and work areas were well ventilated.

-Well over half of supply teachers (55%) reported that they were not provided with the details of how to raise any concerns about health and safety and just under two-fifths (39%) reported that they were not provided with the details of how to call for assistance, including first aid.
-Furthermore, just under three-fifths of supply teachers (58%) reported that they were not provided with the details of the nearest first aid room or appropriate area.
+Just over three-fifths (61%) of supply teachers reported that they were not provided with the details of how to raise any concerns about health and safety, and under three-fifths (57%) reported that they were not provided with the details of how to call for assistance, including first aid.
+Furthermore, just under four-fifths (78%) reported that they were not provided with the details of the nearest first aid room or appropriate area.

-In regards to the school’s fire evacuation plans, including routes and procedures, well over two-fifths of supply teachers (45%) reported that this was not provided to them when undertaking assignments in schools during the 2023/24 academic year.
+In regards to the school’s fire evacuation plans, including routes and procedures, almost two-thirds (65%) of supply teachers reported that this was not provided to them when undertaking assignments in schools during the 2024/25 academic year.

-Well over two-fifths of respondents (45%) stated that they had not been given a tour of the school site, including identifying where they would be teaching when undertaking assignments in schools.
+Just over half (52%) of respondents stated that they had not been given a tour of the school site, including identifying where they would be teaching when undertaking assignments in schools.

-In respect to the timetable, including breaks and lunch periods, as well as expectations on staff during such times, just over a fifth of supply teachers (22%) reported that information regarding this had not been provided to them when undertaking assignments in schools.
+In respect to the timetable, including breaks and lunch periods, as well as expectations on staff during such times, just over a quarter (26%) of supply teachers reported that this information had not been provided to them when undertaking assignments in schools.

-Thirty per cent of respondents reported that they had not been provided with the details of the registration process and expectations for the appropriate movement of pupils around the school site between lessons, at breaks, at lunchtimes and at the end of the school day when undertaking assignments during the 2023/24 academic year.
+Under three-fifths (57%) of respondents reported that they had not been provided with the details of the registration process and expectations for the appropriate movement of pupils around the school site between lessons, at breaks, and at lunchtimes, and at the end of the school day when undertaking assignments during the 2024/25 academic year.

-In regards to teaching, over half of supply teachers (53%) reported that they were not provided with details of how to access relevant information on schemes of work for the subjects they were expected to teach and well over two-fifths (46%) reported that they had not been provided with access to relevant teaching materials.
-In addition, well over a third of supply teachers (37%) stated that they were not provided with the details regarding access to computers, with log-in details and what to do at the end of the school day and just under three-fifths (58%) reported that they were not provided with the details of any resources they might reasonably be expected to provide to students, such as pens.
+In addition, just under half (48%) of supply teachers stated that they were not provided with the details regarding access to computers, with log-in details and what to do at the end of the school day, and just under two-thirds (65%) reported that they were not provided with the details of any resources they might reasonably be expected to provide to students, such as pens.

-Over two-fifths of supply teachers (43%) reported that they had not been provided with the details of any events, meetings or specific activities taking place and well over half (57%) stated that they had not been provided with the arrangements for school transport, as appropriate, when undertaking assignments during the 2023/24 academic year.
+Almost two-thirds (65%) of supply teachers reported that they had not been provided with the details of any events, meetings or specific activities taking place, and 70% stated that they had not been provided with the arrangements for school transport, as appropriate, when undertaking assignments during the 2024/25 academic year.

 Access to facilities and amenities in schools when undertaking assignments

-When asked about their most recent assignment, just over a fifth of supply teachers (21%) stated that they do not always have access to staff rooms where they are available, just under two-fifths (39%) stated that they do not always have access to staff food and drink facilities and just 3% said that they do not always have access to toilet/washroom facilities.
-Twenty-nine per cent reported that they do not always have access to car parking.
+When asked about the their most recent assignment, just over a fifth (22%) of supply teachers stated that they do not always have access to staff rooms where they were available, a quarter (25%) stated that they do not always have access to staff food and drink facilities, and just under one in ten (8%) said that they do not always have access to toilet/washroom facilities.
+Twelve per cent reported that they do not always have access to car parking.

-Just under two-fifths of respondents (39%) stated that they do not always have access to staff food and drink facilities when undertaking assignments.
+25% stated that they do not always have access to staff food and drink facilities when undertaking assignments

-Just under two-fifths of supply teachers (39%) who secured work during the academic year 2023/24 stated that they were concerned about their health and safety when undertaking supply work in schools and 8% thought that they may have been penalised or had work cancelled for disclosing personal information about their health and safety (e.g. pregnant).
+Well in excess of two-fifths (46%) of supply teachers who secured work during the academic year 2024/25 stated that they were concerned about their health and safety when undertaking supply work in schools, and just under one in ten (8%) thought that they may have been penalised or had work cancelled for disclosing personal information about their health and safety (e.g. pregnant).

-Just over a quarter (27%) reported that they had sourced work elsewhere other than teaching during the academic year.
-Of those, just over three-quarters (77%) stated that the work sourced elsewhere other than teaching failed to provide the same level of financial income that they would have obtained had they been able to obtain work teaching.
+Well in excess of a third (36%) of supply teachers reported that they had sourced work elsewhere other than teaching during the academic year.
+Of those, well in excess of four-fifths (84%) stated that the work sourced elsewhere other than teaching failed to provide the same level of financial income that they would have obtained had they been able to obtain work teaching.

-Just over a quarter of supply teachers (27%) reported having to claim some form of state benefit during the academic year (e.g. Universal Credit) and almost half of respondents (49%) stated that they had experienced financial hardship as a supply teacher over the same period.
+Over one in ten (14%) supply teachers reported having to claim some form of state benefit during the academic year 2024/25 (e.g. Universal Credit), and 46% of respondents stated that they had experienced financial hardship as a supply teacher over the same period.

-Almost half of respondents (49%) stated that they had experienced financial hardship as a supply teacher.
+46% of respondents stated that they had experienced financial hardship as a supply teacher

-Eighty-one per cent of supply teachers who responded stated that undertaking supply work and the inability to secure a permanent post, had affected their ability to make significant life decisions.
+56% of supply teachers who responded stated that undertaking supply work, and the inability to secure a permanent post, had affected their ability to make significant life decisions

 Training and behaviour management support

-Well over half of supply teachers (56%) stated that they had not been given access to career-long professional learning (CLPL) in the last 12 months.
+Over half (54%) of supply teachers stated that they had not been given access to career-long professional learning (CLPL) in the last 12 months.

-For those supply teachers who accessed CLPL, just under a quarter (24%) stated that this had been provided by local authorities, over a third (35%) stated that this had been provided by schools, 14% stated that this had been provided by their trade union, 3% stated that this had been provided by a subject specialist organisation and just under two-thirds (65%) reported that it had been self-directed CLPL.
+For those supply teachers who accessed CLPL, over a third (35%) stated that this had been provided by local authorities, two-fifths (40%) stated that this had been provided by schools, a fifth stated that this had been provided by their trade union, one in 20 (5%) stated that this had been provided by a subject specialist organisation, and three-quarters (75%) reported that it had been self-directed CLPL.

-Sixty-nine per cent of supply teachers stated that they had not been provided with an annual Professional Review and Development (PRD) meeting.
+Just under three-quarters (74%) of supply teachers stated that they had not been provided with an annual Professional Review and Development (PRD) meeting

-Of those supply teachers eligible to complete their professional update in the academic year 2023/24, just over half (52%) were successful, whereas just under a quarter (24%) of those who were eligible reported that they were successful, although there were difficulties in getting their professional update signed off.
-Just under a quarter of eligible supply teachers (24%) reported that they were unsuccessful and there were difficulties in the process.
+Of those supply teachers eligible to complete their professional update in the academic year 2024/25, 37% were successful, whereas just under two-fifths (38%) of those who were eligible reported that they were successful, although there were difficulties in getting their professional update signed off.
+A quarter (25%) of eligible supply teachers reported that they were unsuccessful and there were difficulties in the process.

-In regards to participating in in-service training (INSET) days provided by schools during the 2023/24 academic year, just under a third of supply teachers (32%) reported that they were asked to participate in INSET days in all the schools where they undertook assignments, whereas 13% reported that a few of the schools asked them to participate in INSET days and wellover half (55%) reported that they were not asked to participate in any INSET provided by the schools where they undertook assignments in.
+In regards to participating in in-service training (INSET) days provided by schools during the 2024/25 academic year, just over a fifth (22%) of supply teachers reported that they were asked to participate in the INSET days in all the schools where they undertook assignments, whereas less than one in ten (9%) reported that they were asked to participate in the INSET days in a few of the schools where they undertake assignments, and 69% reported that they were not asked to participate in any INSET days provided by the schools where they undertook assignments in.

-Well over a third of supply teachers (37%) reported that they do not feel they are treated with respect and dignity.
+Well in excess of two-fifths (46%) of supply teachers reported that they do not feel they are treated with respect and dignity

 Ways in which the Scottish Government could best support supply teachers